noumanqodix-cmd/project104/replit.md

 The application uses Replit Auth (OpenID Connect) for authentication, supporting multiple providers.
 It integrates with Passport.js for session management, storing OIDC subject claims (`req.user.claims.sub`) as `users.id` in the database.
 A secure onboarding flow connects user data with their authenticated profile.

 ### Data Storage
 PostgreSQL is the primary database, accessed via Drizzle ORM.
-The schema includes Users (with OIDC fields, `dateOfBirth`), Fitness Assessments, an Exercise Database (143 AI-generated exercises), Workout Programs (with history tracking), and Performance Tracking.
+The schema includes Users (with OIDC fields, `dateOfBirth`), Fitness Assessments, an Exercise Database (163 AI-generated exercises with both functional and isolation work), Workout Programs (with history tracking), and Performance Tracking.
 User ages are dynamically calculated from `dateOfBirth`.
 Workout sessions are pre-generated with specific `scheduledDate` values for the entire program duration.

 ### AI-Powered Adaptive Training System
 FitForge utilizes an AI (OpenAI GPT-4/GPT-4-mini) for personalized workout program generation and adaptation.